Plant memory: Habituation

 The process of habituation in plants is very similar to the store and recall function, but lacks the recall action.
 In this case, information is stored and used to acclimate the plant to the original stimulus.
 A great example of this is research done on mimosa plants and their leaves' acclimated response to being dropped by Gagliano et al. In this study the plants initially reacted to being dropped by closing their leaves, but after the stimulus had been experienced a number of times the plants no longer responded to being dropped by closing their leaves.

 Epigenetic memory

 The third aspect of plant memory is epigenetics, where the plant, in response to a stimulus, undergoes histone and chromatin modification leading to changes in gene expression.
 These changes lead to a subsequent change in what proteins are made by the plant and establish a way for the plant to respond or be affected by stimuli from past experiences.
 These experiences can be passed down genetically from parent plant to offspring, giving an even longer-term memory of a stimulus such as a stressor or other environmental stimuli.
-It is important to note that these changes are different from genetic changes because they can be reversed in response to new stimuli or environmental conditions.
+These changes are different from genetic changes because they can be reversed in response to new stimuli or environmental conditions.